crissilvaeng/goseed/README.md

 $ goseed
 ```

+To test, run this command `PORT=5000 go run main.go`.

 Then check the results with  `curl -i http://localhost:5000/v1/hello`.
 If all went well, the following results should be obtained:

 ```bash